 The one exception to the above table is that no individuals under the age of 16 can do door-to-door sales after 7 p.m.

-Also note that there are a couple of cases where federal law supersedes Arizona’s law.
+Also, note that there are a couple of cases where federal law supersedes Arizona’s law.
 Federal law mandates that 14- and 15-year-olds cannot work more than 15 hours per week during the school year.
 It also mandates that 16-year-olds cannot work past 7 p.m. on school nights and 9 p.m. on non-school nights.
 If you need more information, please visit the Federal Wage and Hour Division of the Department of Labor or our article on hiring minors.

-Listed below are some federal and state forms needed to produce accurate pay for employees and compliant payroll reporting and tax remittance for business.
+Listed below are some federal and state forms needed to produce accurate pay for employees and compliant payroll reporting and tax remittance for businesses.

 Arizona Payroll Forms

-- Arizona W-4 Form: To assist employers on calculating tax withholding for employees.
+- Arizona W-4 Form: Assists employers on calculating tax withholding for employees

-- Arizona Quarterly Tax Report: This is used for filing unemployment taxes.
+- Arizona Quarterly Tax Report: Used for filing unemployment taxes

 Federal Payroll Forms